Top 40 Research Hospital

 After debuting on the list of Top 40 Research Hospitals in Canada in 2010, Thunder Bay Regional Health Sciences Centre continues to rank among the leading health research institutions in the country.

-Six years ago, our Hospital appeared on the list for the first time, entering at #40.
-This year, Thunder Bay Regional Health Sciences Centre occupies the #37 position, down two spots from its highest position last year, at #35.
+Seven years ago, our Hospital appeared on the list for the first time, entering at #40.
+This year, Thunder Bay Regional Health Sciences Centre occupies the #38 position.

-The research activity that catapulted our Hospital into Canada’s Top 40 Research Hospitals is attributed to the ongoing success of our research arm, the newly renamed Thunder Bay Regional Health Research Institute.
+The research activity that catapulted our Hospital into Canada’s Top 40 Research Hospitals is attributed to the ongoing success of our research arm, the Thunder Bay Regional Health Research Institute, and to internal anhttp://www.tbrhri.ca/wp-admin/themes.phpd external partnerships.

-A robust health research program is vital to advancing our academic mission but more importantly, to improve patient care outcomes.
-It provides patients with the opportunity to participate in research project that help design the care of the future or access equipment that are at the frontier of medical technology development, such as the PET/CT scanner used to diagnose lung cancer or the cyclotron and radiopharmacy, which will eliminate the Hospital’s dependence upon outside sources of radioactive isotopes used for specific diagnostic imaging procedures.
-Research also improves health care by attracting bright scientists and clinician researchers.
+A robust health research program is vital to advancing our academic mission but more importantly, to improve the health of the population.
+It provides patients with the opportunity to participate in research activity that helps design the care of the future and to access equipment at the frontier of medical technology development, such as the PET/CT scanner, used to diagnose lung cancer, the 3T MRI machine, combined with a polarizer to conduct gas imaging for lung disease and dementia, and the cyclotron, which will eliminate the Hospital’s dependence on outside sources of radioactive isotopes used for specific diagnostic imaging procedures.

 Donations to the Health Sciences Discovery Fund of the Thunder Bay Regional Health Sciences Foundation support the activities of the Health Research Institute.
 To help Bring Discovery to Life, visit www.healthsciencesfoundation.ca